sage-code/eve/manual/processing.md

 **Notes**:
 * Injector "<+" is polymorph and overloaded operator.
-* For template you can use: { tuple, list, table, array }
+* For template data source you can use: { tuple, list, set, hash}

 ## Large template